filecoin-project/awesome-filecoin/fvm.md

 <img src="https://bafybeiesyiylnbxe5lrim35mwcwckoipn6eg32kpn6nibfdgb4vkmvzsta.ipfs.w3s.link/FVM%20logo.png" width="500" >

-> This page is ported from [FVM Hackathon Cheat Sheet.](https://github.com/filecoin-project/community/discussions/585)
+> This page is ported from [FVM Hackathon Cheat Sheet](https://github.com/filecoin-project/community/discussions/585) (retired, use for reference only).

 Hi there builders!
 Not sure where to begin?
 Too many docs to navigate?